 Knowing what science concepts have to be reviewed or explored, Ed is ready for Lesson 2 (which may be many lessons, depending on the science concepts necessary to build student understanding).
-Understanding that changes in the size of populations change ecosystems, is addressed as an outcome of the entire Class Project.
+The summation of understanding that changes in the size of populations change is addressed as an outcome of the entire Class Project.
 In the sample lessons that follow this vignette, Lesson 2 addresses "the number of organisms an ecosystem can support depends on resources" from Ed's conceptual flow.